unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/web3-react-guide.md

 export default connectors
 ```

-You can also construct a `UAuth` instance beforehand and use that to create the connector.
+You can also construct a `UAuth` instance and use that to create the connector.

 ```javascript
 import UAuth from '@uauth/js'